gjerokrsteski/php-dba-cache/README.markdown

     - Clean all entries
     - Clean expired entries
     - Clean entries by special expiration time
-    - Optimizes the database file automatically after cleaning processy
+    - Optimizes the database file automatically after cleaning process
     - Return the filling percentage of the backend storage

 Installation